DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claims 1-2 and 13, Wang discloses a HAMR write head comprising a main pole (10) including a tip portion disposed adjacent to an air-bending surface (ABS), the main pole configure to direct a magnetic field toward a magnetic recording medium to interact with the magnetic recording medium (claim 1), a heat sink (30) disposed adjacent to the main pole, and a bi-layer structure planar generator (PPG) structure comprising a plasmon generator (PG) layer (40) comprising an Iridium film (col. 3, lines 60-65), a bottom plasmonic layer (50) comprising Au (col. 3, line 33), a first (60) and second (70) dielectric spacer layer as claimed (Fig. 4).
+Regarding claims 1-2, Wang discloses a HAMR write head comprising a main pole (10) including a tip portion disposed adjacent to an air-bending surface (ABS), the main pole configure to direct a magnetic field toward a magnetic recording medium to interact with the magnetic recording medium (claim 1), a heat sink (30) disposed adjacent to the main pole, and a bi-layer structure planar generator (PPG) structure comprising a plasmon generator (PG) layer (40) comprising an Iridium film (col. 3, lines 60-65), a bottom plasmonic layer (50) comprising Au (col. 3, line 33), a first (60) and second (70) dielectric spacer layer as claimed (Fig. 4).
 Further, given that there is no material or structural difference between Ir film and Ir body in a plasmon generator, the examiner is taking the position that the upper stratum of Wang’s Ir PG corresponds to the claimed Ir body and the lower stratum of Wang’s Ir PG corresponds to the claimed Ir film.
-Wang’s Figure 4 illustrates that the upper surface of the PG has a larger area than that of the bottom surface of the Ir PG (emphasis added).
-This thereby would correspond to the claimed that the Ir body layer disposed over an entirety of the Ir film.
+Furthermore, given that the claims are open to any thicknesses of the Ir film and Ir body layer, the examiner is taking the position that any depth of the bilayer that shares the same length would read upon claimed Ir body comprising a length that corresponds to a length of the Ir film as well as disposed over an entirety of the Ir film (emphasis added).
+Please see annotated figure 4 of Wang below illustrating this.

 While Wang discloses examples of using Rh PG layer, it would have been obvious to one of ordinary skill in the art to have an Ir PG layer set for the in the example in view of the explicit teaching of Wang that the material is suitable.
 In addition, Wang shows that Ir is an equivalent structure known in the art.
 Therefore, because these two materials were art-recognized equivalents at the time the invention was made, one of ordinary skill in the art would have found it obvious to substitute Rh (in the examples) for Ir, since Wang discloses that this material are highly resistant to becoming oxides and being subjected to other chemical attacks, thereby resulting in high-temperature thermal stability and stable electrical properties (col. 3, lines 61-67).
 Substitution of equivalents requires no express motivation as long as the prior art recognizes the equivalency.
 In re Fount 213 USPQ 532 (CCPA 1982); In re Siebentritt 152 USPQ 618 (CCPA 1967); Grover Tank & Mfg.
 Co.
 Inc V. Linde Air Products Co.
 85 USPQ 328 (USSC 1950).